Quarantine and Isolation: What to Know

 You should isolate when:

-You are sick with a contagious disease.
+You are sick with a disease that spreads easily.

 If your test results are positive, isolate as told by your health care provider or health officials.